SamIsrael/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1. Read the given CSV file.
-2. Import the necessary libraries.
+2. Import the necessary libraries and functions.
 3. Split the values for training and testing.
 4. Implement Linear Regression
 5. Plot the regression line.